 Yep, you read that title right.
 We’re going to share how to simplify the inventory process, without purchasing inventory management software.
 Sounds counter intuitive to our bottom line, but the fact is that eventually all ecommerce businesses who want to grow revenue will need to invest in inventory software at some point (did you know our customers have grown sales by 23%, quarter over quarter?
 Cool, right?).
-If you’re currently experiencing the tell-tale growing pains (think stock-outs and other overselling nightmares), then you may already be at the point where it’s time to find an inventory software tool to help.
+If you’re currently experiencing the tell-tale growing pains (think overselling nightmares), then you may already be at the point where it’s time to find an inventory software tool to help.
 Until you hit that mark, or if you aren’t quite ready to accelerate your success, use these tips to simplify your current inventory process.

 1. Delegate the task of who decides when to replenish.

 When you’re just getting your ecommerce business up and running or only sell a few product lines at a time, you probably know your product movement trends pretty intuitively.
 You know how quickly certain products may sell, and can predict with relative accuracy how much you need to reorder.
 That said, you may not have time to look on your website or marketplace every hour of every day to determine if it’s time to reorder.
 Assign this task to an employee who is trustworthy and efficient.
-Delegating this “status-checking” task will help prevent stock-outs, and will give you some peace of mind.
+Delegating this “status-checking” task will help prevent out-of-stock issues, and will give you some peace of mind.
 It’s up to you if you want to entrust that person with the reordering process and supplier relationships.
 Either way, assigning a watchful eye to dwindling stock will help your entire team stay abreast of what products are moving quickly.

 2. Break your stock piles into categories.